Arrival

 Can I get 2 sets of keys when booking a 2-person room?

 Yes, you can get a second set of keys if you have a person living in the 2-person room with you.
-Before picking up your second set of keys you must both come to our office with your official picture ID and sign the Household Application.
-Once the Household Application has been signed you can get your second key.
+Before picking up your second set of keys you must sign the Household Application Form (see above).
+Once the form has been signed you can get the second set of keys.

 If you are thinking about sharing an apartment rented from the Housing Foundation with another person, it is important to read the following text.